v1ne/v1util/README.md

 ## Notable parts

+* `StreamingPeakFinder`: Extract peaks from a stream<br/>
+  Implements a simple greedy algorithm that extracts peaks that dominate (i.e. are bigger in size or the same size and the first) other peaks within a certain window size.
+Plateaus of same-valued samples are aggreated into the middle element.
+It is similar to the windowed local maxima, yet still different.

+## Building blocks
 * `Delegate`, `Function`: Non-owning and owning references to a Callable<br/>
   `Function` is functionally equivalent to `std::function`, but is often smaller and has the potential to support a kind of equality comparison.
 This is more